Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Three-dimensional networks

 \chapter{Three-dimensional networks}

-In \cite{Freed-Neitzke}, D. Freed and A. Neitzke introduce an abstract framework for spectral networks on manifolds of dimension less than three and describe a stratified abelianization process for three-dimensional Chern--Simons invariants.
+\abstract{In \cite{Freed-Neitzke}, Freed and Neitzke introduce an abstract framework for spectral networks on manifolds of dimension less than three and describe a stratified abelianization process for three-dimensional Chern--Simons invariants.
 Specifically, they demonstrate that the $\SL_2(\mathbb{C})$-Chern--Simons invariant of a three-manifold $M$ equipped with a principal $\SL_2(\mathbb{C})$-bundle and a flat connection, can be computed in terms of the spin $\mathbb{C}^*$-Chern--Simons invariant of a ramified double cover of $M$.
-Moreover, the authors extend the construction of three-dimensional ($3d$) spectral networks to the groups $\GL_2(\mathbb{C})$ and $\PSL_2(\mathbb{C})$.
+Moreover, the authors extend the construction of three-dimensional ($3d$) spectral networks to the groups $\GL_2(\mathbb{C})$ and $\PSL_2(\mathbb{C})$.}

-\subsubsection{Chern--Simons field theory}
+\section{Chern--Simons field theory}

 Chern--Simons theory is a three-dimensional topological gauge theory, providing topological invariants of $3d$ manifolds.
 It can be expressed as a $3d$ topological quantum field theory (TQFT) as described in \cite{Atiyah:1988TQFT}.
 Specifically, the \textit{exponentiated Chern--Simons invariant} defines a symmetric monoidal functor from a specific category of 3-bordisms to the groupoid $\mathrm{Line}_\mathbb{C}$ of 1-dimensional complex vector spaces.